hashicorp/vault/website/source/api/secret/pki/index.html.md

 - `tidy_cert_store` `(bool: false)` Specifies whether to tidy up the certificate store.

-- `tidy_revoked_certs` `(bool: false)` Set to true to expire all revoked certificates, even if their duration has not yet passed, removing them both from the CRL and from storage.
+- `tidy_revoked_certs` `(bool: false)` Set to true to expire all revoked and expired certificates, removing them both from the CRL and from storage.
 The CRL will be rotated if this causes any values to be removed.

 - `safety_buffer` `(string: "")` Specifies  A duration (given as an integer number of seconds or a string; defaults to `72h`) used as a safety buffer to